Do LLMs Play Dice? Exploring Probability Distribution Sampling in Large Language Models for Behavioral Simulation: Verification Methodology

-In online social network platforms, user activity level represents the user's level of activity on the platform and will affect users' behavior on the social platform.
-Compared with low-activity-level users, high-activity-level users will use social platforms more frequently, post more comments, browse more posts, and are more likely to like and comment on the posts they browse on the platform.
-Therefore, although the probability distribution of these behaviors is unknown, comparative analysis of the probability distributions of generated results with different levels of activity can be used to discover whether the user behavior sequence generated by LLM satisfies the above rules.
+In online social network platforms, user activity level \(l\) represents the user's level of activity on the platform and affects users' behavior or actions.
+Compared to low-activity-level users, high-activity-level users frequent social platforms more often, post more comments, browse more posts, and are more likely to like and comment on the posts they browse.
+We call this rule \(\mathcal{R}\).
+Therefore, even though the probability distribution of these behaviors is unknown, a comparative analysis of the probability distributions of sampled results with different \(l\) can help determine whether the user action sequences generated by LLM agents adheres to \(\mathcal{R}\).

-We set the activity level variable $al$ in the prompt, as well as six activity indicators(ais): the duration of browsing, the number of visits to the social platform, the number of posts in a day, and the likes, reposts, and comments on 100 posts.
-We use $prompt_{al}$ as the dialogue input of LLM, prompting LLM to generate the corresponding information.
-See the Appendix~\ref{app-unknown} for prompts on this part of the experiment.
-The ability of LLM to simulate user behavior sequences is analyzed by comparing the generated results with different $al$.